marcharper/ds_ml_resources/README.md

 # Data Science and Machine Learning Resources

 I'm a data scientist, part time data science instructor, and a former academic helping others make the transition.
-This is a list of blogs, articles, books, and other resources that I recommend.
+This is a list of blogs, articles, books, and other resources that you may find useful.
 Pull requests are welcome!

 ## General Community